There are so many great walks in the beautiful Peak District that offer adventure, peace, good food and perfect photo opportunities.

 Starting address: Heatherdene Car Park, Heatherdene, Ladybower Reservoir, Hope Valley S33 0BY

-Bamford Edge is a spectacular overhang of gritstone which is beautiful to experience at sunset.
+Bamford Edge is a spectacular overhang of gritstone that’s beautiful to experience at sunset.

 There are plenty of spots to sit and enjoy the beauty of this landscape so bring plenty of snacks and good company.